Nonlinear Repair of Reed-Solomon Codes: Introduction

 In the real-world scenario of this problem, large files are stored across a relatively small number of nodes.
 Therefore, each node stores a large chunk of the file.
 Hence, in this work, we think of $k,d$, and $n$ as small constants, while the alphabet size $p$ (which corresponds to the data stored by each node) is large and tends to infinity.
 We note that this point of view is different than the usual point of view in coding theory.
 In light of that, we say that a code symbol admits an asymptotically optimal repair (bandwidth) if the repair bandwidth tends to the cut-set bound \eqref{eq:cut-set} as $p$ tends to infinity, and $n$ is fixed.

 Below, we summarize the main contributions of this paper, and where $d$ is the number of helper nodes.

 \begin{enumerate} \item For any $2< d< n$, we show that $1-o(1)$ fraction of all the $[n,2]_p$ RS codes are asymptotically MSR codes, where the term $o(1)$ tends to zero as $p$ tends to infinity.
 Namely, any code symbol admits an asymptotically optimal repair by any set of $d$ helper nodes.
 As a byproduct, this implies that nonlinear repair schemes can outperform all the linear ones. \item We show that the phenomenon of RS codes with nonlinear repair schemes that outperform all the linear ones also holds over infinitely many field extensions. \item For any $k<d\leq n/2$ we present an explicit construction of an $[n,k]_p$ RS code such that its symbols can be partitioned into two sets of equal size, such that each symbol admits an asymptotically optimal repair using any $d$ helper nodes from the other set. \item We show that any full-length RS code over the prime field $\Fp$ exhibits some efficient repair properties.
-Specifically, for any $k<d$ and large enough $p$, we show that each node has $\Omega(p)$ distinct helper nodes of size $d$ that can repair it with asymptotically optimal repair bandwidth.
+Specifically, for any $k<d$ and large enough $p$, we show that each node has $\Omega(p)$ distinct sets of helper nodes of size $d$ that can repair it with asymptotically optimal repair bandwidth.

 \item Unlike the problem of repairing RS codes over field extensions, we show that one can not achieve the cut-set bound with equality, and over prime fields, one can obtain a tighter lower bound on the total incurred bandwidth.
-Concretely, we improve the cut-set bound (in the symmetric case, details below) by showing that every node must transmit another additive factor of $\Omega(\log(k)/d-k+1)$ bits. \end{enumerate}
+Concretely, we improve the cut-set bound (in the symmetric case, details below) by showing that every node must transmit another additive factor of $\Omega(\log(k)/(d-k+1))$ bits. \end{enumerate}